Thanks again for signing up to my Dream Career Program.

 Step 2: Get set with a journal

-I recommend you keep a journal throughout the program so you can record your learning, express your thoughts, work through your options to identify issues and track your progress.
+I recommend you keep a journal throughout the program so you can record what you’re learning, express your thoughts, work through your options, identify issues and track your progress.
 You can make it a paper or electronic journal, it’s up to you.

 You should aim to write in your journal at least twice a week.
 Most people find a regular pattern of entries encourages them to take action so they have something to record!
-If you’re doing the program with me as your coach I’ll be asking about your journal in each session.
+I’ll be asking about your journal in each session.
+I don’t need to know about everything you’ve written, just an overview of the most important points.

 If you’ve never kept a journal before here are some tips.